 Successfully completing a selected Milestone does not necessarily mean that learners can do other tasks at the same level or task group or that they are ready for transition.
 Although Milestones are an indicator of learner progress, they are not intended to stand alone.
 They should complement other assessment methods used to monitor learner progress.
 Gathering information from a variety of assessment methods will develop a more accurate understanding of the learners’ progress.

 Integrated Tasks can be used to demonstrate a learner’s ability to apply multiple skills to complete complex, authentic tasks.
 Integrated Tasks are multi-layered, linking a number of competencies, task groups and even different levels.
 These tasks should resemble, as closely as possible, a real-life application of skills as they relate to the learner’s goals and goal path.

 Learning activities and Integrated Tasks share many of the same features.
 For example:

 - tasks to be accomplished

 - methods to determine attainment of skills

 Learning activities may even use authentic text or integrate more than one skill as they prepare learners for increasingly complex tasks.
 However, where learning activities are used to develop and support learning, Integrated Tasks are used to assess learning and show that the learner can apply skills to a real-life situation.
-Because of this, Integrated Tasks should not be a copy of the learning activities that preceded it.

 For examples of Integrated Tasks for each of the goal paths and more information about Integrated Tasks, see MTCU’s Integrated Tasks by Goal Path document.
 An excellent source of other sample tasks, many of which are integrated, is the QUILL Network’s Task-based Activities for LBS site.